 All tissues and fluids surrounding the heart have an abundance of ions, which means that they can act as electrical conductors.
 Consequently, the electrical currents generated in the myocardium are transmitted all the way to the skin, where they can be detected by electrodes.
 The electrocardiograph (ECG machine) records and processes these electrical currents and presents them as the electrocardiogram (ECG).
 As mentioned earlier, the electrical potentials of the conduction system are much too minute to be detected by skin electrodes; the ECG presents the electrical activity of the atrial and ventricular myocardium.

 Automaticity of pacemaker cells

 The automaticity of the cells in the sinoatrial node is explained by the fact that these cells start leaking sodium (Na+) into the cell as soon as they return to their resting state (Figure 1).
 As sodium leaks into the cell, the cell membrane gradually becomes more positive.
 When the membrane potential reaches its threshold –40 mV, the action potential is triggered and the cell depolarizes.
-At –40 mV voltage gated calcium (Ca2+) channels open so that calcium flows into the cell and cause the depolarization.
-Subsequently, outward directed potassium (K+) channels open which results in repolarization of the cell.
+At –40 mV voltage-gated calcium (Ca2+) channels open so that calcium flows into the cell and causes depolarization.
+Subsequently, outward-directed potassium (K+) channels open which results in repolarization of the cell.
 The cycle then repeats itself (Figure 1).
 Note that the leakage of sodium during the resting phase is called pacemaker potential.